meower-media-co/RFC/RFC-1-Clients.md

 ### Code Optimizations

-You can either use M.js, a similar library, or follow [Design practices].
+You can either use M.js, a similar library, or follow [Design practices](#design-practices).

 We suggest that you use M.js, as it provides a nicer way to interact with the Meower API, and also provides features that help with server performance.
 (Eg. Caching user data)